rethree/async/README.md

 Minimal set of **functional async primitives**.

-Inspired by algebraic data types, functional programming principles and some other `TypeScript` libraries (e.g. `fp-ts`).
-Interfaces designed with purity, laziness, safety and simplicity as their main design factors.
+Inspired by algebraic data types, functional programming principles and some other `TypeScript` libraries (e.g. `fp-ts`), exposes a set of interfaces designed with purity, laziness, safety and simplicity as their main design factors.
 Mostly here to support my incoming `Redux` `REST` client but can definitely be used as a stand-alone utility library.

-The following set of utilities is being exposed:

 ##### Options